Skip to content

 Blast Radius Containment and the Trust Ladder

 Blast radius containment means progressive rollout gates.
 No agent ships to 100% on day one.
-The trust ladder, a graduated set of AI guardrails where each rung grants broader blast radius only after the agent demonstrates reliability at the current level, makes this concrete: start with read-only agents, graduate to shadow mode for 30 days where the agent proposes but a human applies, then supervised write access, and finally autonomous operation once the agent sustains consistent accuracy against your SLOs.
+The trust ladder is a graduated set of AI guardrails where each rung grants broader blast radius only after the agent demonstrates reliability at the current level:

 Our experiment is a proxy for what shadow mode catches.
 At the medium tier, where Jaccard dropped to 0.409, shadow mode would have flagged more than half the predicted change set as incorrect.
 The specific SLO threshold is yours to define; what matters is that it is explicit, measured, and tied to your error budget rather than a gut feeling.